Create Your Own Designer Porch with Native Woods Shiplap

 - TEMPLATES: If you have things like recessed lights, fans, or outlets to work around, using a template to cut your boards will help reduce errors.
 Use simple craft paper to trace the outlines of the objects you need to work around.
 When it is time to figure out placement on the board, have someone dry fit the board while you mark the spot on the board to trim out.

 High Visual Impact for a Low Amount of Effort

 Ching was able to complete her outdoor covered area with more ease than she originally thought.
 She commented, “While this project initially intimidated me, it ended up being one of the easiest home projects I have done.”

 Ching was very pleased with the final look of her outdoor covered deck featuring Native Woods Alpine shiplap.
 She remarked, “It not only adds dimension and a high-end finish to the ceiling, but the Alpine white color I used brightens up an otherwise dark space beautifully!

 Looking to easily add visual value to your home?
-Browse our Native Woods shiplap line to find the right color for your next project.
+Browse our Native Woods shiplap brochure to find the right color for your next project.